awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

   If you specify a customer managed key, users in your account that call the Performance Insights API need the `kms:Decrypt` and `kms:GenerateDataKey` permissions on the KMS key\.
 You can configure these permissions through IAM policies\.
 However, we recommend that you manage these permissions through your KMS key policy\.
 For more information, see [ Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

 **Example**
-The following sample key policy shows how to add statements to your KMS key policy\.
+The following example shows how to add statements to your KMS key policy\.
 These statements allow access to Performance Insights\.
 Depending on how you use the KMS key, you might want to change some restrictions\.
 Before adding statements to your policy, remove all comments\.

 ```
 {